 John Muir Laws, a naturalist, educator, and artist who inspires stewardship of the land by sharing his practice of nature sketching.
 When I read these words, I began to see the importance of my own art practice in developing sustained, compassionate attention for myself.
 I have noticed, in just a few years of deliberately making art daily, that my well of self-compassion has grown wider and deeper.
-And gradually, my capacity for compassion toward others — even the ones it would be easy to judge or dismiss quickly — has become more of a habit.
+And gradually, my capacity for compassion toward others -- even the ones it would be easy to judge or dismiss quickly -- has become more of a habit.
 Continue readingOne way to define love is "sustained, compassionate attention".
 These words came from

 Tuesdays, 2pm to 4pm

 $100 each session of four classes paid in advance, or $30 drop-in each class

 Cash or check (payable to "The Music Within Us") accepted for drop-in payments.

 Limited income: $20 drop-in per class.
 Supporter: $160 session of four classes

 Three sessions will be offered in 2014:

 Session 1: Planting & Tending the SeedsMay 6 May 13 May 20 May 27 at Fitzgerald Marine Reserve, Moss Beach (rain location: Here Comes The Sun Coffee House, 8455 Cabrillo Hwy, Montara, (650) 455-4308) We will meet at the stunning coastal gem, Fitzgerald Marine Reserve.
 Beginning with a short hike in silence, we will gather our circle in the shelter of the cypress grove, with views of the sky, the ocean, and the resting seals. *If you have not read E-Squared before, please read from beginning through the end of Experiment #1 before the first meeting.